o365hq/o365hq.com/content/Migrate to the Cloud.md

 Microsoft Gold Partner since 2006.
 Deep partner relationships with Microsoft: our engineers certified by Microsoft, we have best practices and all knowledge base from the biggest vendor.

 Flexibility and ease of decision making.
-We aren’t a big corp, we move fast.
+We aren’t a big Corp, we move fast.

 ![Image](/migrate2.png)